Fadysameeh/PID-Controller-for-Motor-Control-System/README.md

-# PID-Controller-for-Motor-Control-System

-PID Controller for Motor Control System
+#PID Controller for Motor Control System

 Overview
 This project implements a PID Controller (Proportional-Integral-Derivative) to control the movement of a linear actuator in an electromechanical system.
 The PID controller is used to regulate both position and velocity through feedback loops, ensuring minimal error between the desired setpoints and the actual measured positions and velocities.
 Key Features